uclanlp/awesome-fairness-papers/README.md

 </p>
 <p align='center'>credit to <a href="https://godatadriven.com/blog/towards-fairness-in-ml-with-adversarial-networks/">Stijn Tonk</a></p> -->

-**We are not able to cover all the papers in the list.
-But if you have any suggestions or want to add some relevant papers, please feel free to edit or submit a pull request.
+**Disclaimer: We are not able to cover all the papers in the list.
+But if you have any suggestions or want to add some relevant papers, please feel free to submit a pull request or email us.
 Your contribution means a lot to us!**

 ## Contents
 - [Paper List](#paper-list)